WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 [[toc]]

-## How to send bitcoin step by step
+## How to send bitcoin step-by-step

 1. Select the coins you want to spend.
 2. Specify a destination address.